-Any employee having knowledge of questionable accounting or auditing matters relating to Select Medical or its United States based subsidiaries should contact Mr. James S. Ely, III, Chair of Select Medical's Audit and Compliance Committee.
-Employees may make an anonymous report by calling Select Medical's Compliance Hotline at (888) 823-8945 or by sending an anonymous letter to:
+Anyone having knowledge of questionable accounting or auditing matters relating to Select Medical or its United States based subsidiaries should contact Mr. James S. Ely, III, Chair of Select Medical's Audit and Compliance Committee.
+Employees and other stakeholders may make an anonymous report by calling Select Medical's Compliance Hotline at (888) 823-8945 or by sending an anonymous letter to: